Donald E. Pease: Dr. Seuss

-Pease is a noted scholar of Theodor Geisel or “Dr. Seuss.”
-He authored an interpretive biography for Oxford University Press's “Lives and Legacies” series titled Theodor SEUSS Geisel: A Portrait of the Man Who Became Dr. Seuss in 2010.
+Pease is a noted scholar of Theodor Geisel or "Dr. Seuss".
+Pease authored an interpretive biography for Oxford University Press's "Lives and Legacies" series titled Theodor SEUSS Geisel: A Portrait of the Man Who Became Dr. Seuss in 2010.
 This book places Dr. Seuss in a pantheon of great writers including Mark Twain, Walt Whitman, Benjamin Franklin, T.S.
 Eliot and William Faulkner.
-Pease provides what he terms a “psychobiography” of Dr. Seuss by interpreting the transformation of Theodor Geisel from “an artist tycoon of Madison Avenue into a world-renowned author of children’s books".
+Pease provides what he terms a "psychobiography" of Dr. Seuss by interpreting the transformation of Theodor Geisel from "an artist tycoon of Madison Avenue into a world-renowned author of children’s books".
 Jenny Williams, writing for WIRED, calls Pease's book “an academic study of the content, meaning and motivations of Geisel's work".

 Fellowships and honors

 Pease has held fellowships from the Guggenheim, Mellon, Ford, and Hewlett foundations.
 He has received two National Endowment for the Humanities grants to direct programs for college teachers on the subject of nineteenth-century American Literature.
 Professor Pease serves on the board of governors of the Clinton Institute in American Studies and received the Dartmouth College Faculty Award for Service to Alumni Continuing Education in 1999, awarded by Dartmouth's Alumni Council.
 In 2000 he was a guest lecturer for the Drue Heinz Visiting Professor at Oxford University.
 Pease has been distinguished visiting professor at the JFK Institute in American Studies at the Freie Universität Berlin; the State University of New York at Buffalo, and the University of Rome Tor Vergata.
 The Faculty of Languages at Uppsala University (Sweden) awarded Pease a doctorate honoris causa in 2011.
 In 2012 the American Studies Association (ASA) awarded Pease the Carl Bode-Norman Holmes Pearson Prize for Outstanding Contributions to American Studies.
 Robyn Wiegman, professor of literature and of women's studies at Duke University, writes of Pease's contribution to the field of American studies: “As one of the most important scholars in American Studies today and a major architect of its extra institutional pedagogies, his contributions to the field are unsurpassed.”.